What is Bitcoin Currency?

 Bitcoin Investment / Bitcoin Speculation

-Bitcoin has been an awesome investment vehicle which has filled many investors’ pockets with handsome gains.
+Bitcoin (BTC, XBT) has been an awesome investment vehicle which has filled many investors’ pockets with handsome gains.
 Buy-and-hold has been a popular bitcoin trading strategy that has performed really great so far.
 Bitcoin can be traded on forex trading platforms and bitcoin exchanges for speculative or investment purposes.
 On bitcoin exchanges, bitcoin can typically be bought with fiat currencies or other cryptocurrencies.

 When trading bitcoin on forex trading platforms, traders and investors typically engage in contracts for difference (CFDs) trades and don’t ‘physically’ own bitcoin.
 Profits or losses are calculated on the fluctuation of the underlying bitcoin price and credited or debited to the traders’ trading accounts.